ocaml/merlin/README.md

 Merlin project
 ==============

-When loading a ml file in your editor, merlin mode will search a file named .merlin in the same directory or in parent directories.
+When loading a ml file in your editor, merlin will search for a file named .merlin in the same directory as the file or in parent directories.

 The ".merlin" allows you to integrate merlin with your project.
-Each line of this file begin with a command name followed by one argument:
+Each line of this file begin with a directive name followed by zero, one or more
+arguments:
 - S \<src-dir\>: add a source directory, used to find \*.ml / \*.mli files
 - B \<build-dir\>: add a build directory, used to find \*.cmi files
 - PKG \<findlib-pkg\>: load a findlib package and its dependencies in merlin
+- FLG \<flag-list\>: activates the given flags, the same effect can be achieved by lauching ocamlmerlin with those flags.
+  For a full list of flags run `ocamlmerlin -help`.
+- REC : inform merlin that it should look for .merlin files in parent directories, and execute the directives it find in those files as well as the ones in the current file.
+- EXT \<extension-list\>: (undocumented)

 Directory are either absolute or relative to the directory containing ".merlin" file.